SCY-X/D3still/README.md

 4. create a new config file and test it.

+### Experimental Note
+During training, the batch size of the distillation dataloader (256) is larger than that of the student dataloader (96), resulting in fewer iterations per epoch.
+This discrepancy may lead to suboptimal performance  for some methods due to insufficient training steps.
+Future researchers can reduce the distillation batch size or increase the number of training epochs to address this concern.

+Across all methods we experimented with, we found that using a distillation batch size of either 256 or 96 yields comparable best performance.
+However, some method-specific hyperparameters may need to be tuned accordingly.

 # Citation

 If this repo is helpful for your research, please consider citing the paper: